Linqiaoqiao2/nlp-ss25-project-team-Superwoman/homework-week-3/README.md

 This project builds on the semantic retrieval demo we created last week, where we experimented with sentence embeddings and FAISS using a small set of example sentences.

-## What¡¯s Improved Since Last Week
+## What's Improved Since Last Week

 This version turns that early experiment into a more complete and reusable retrieval system.
-Compared to last week, we¡¯ve made several key improvements:
+Compared to last week, we've made several key improvements:

 - We now support **real documents**, including `.txt`, `.md`, and `.pdf` files
 - Instead of working with fixed sentences, we **automatically split documents into chunks** with overlap to preserve context